M3DV/ACSConv/README.md

 * [ ] Memory-efficient implementation
 * [ ] More pretrained models (ours / other open source projects)

+## Key contributions
+* ACS convolution aims at a generic and plug-and-play replacement of standard 3D convolution, for 3D medical images.
+* ACS convolution enables natively 3D representation learning, while pretrained from 2D images, which consistently provides significant performance boost in our experiments.
+* Even without pretraining, ACS convolution is comparable to or even better than 3D convolution, with smaller model size and less computation.

 ## Code structure
 * ``acsconv``: the core implementation of ACS convolution, including the operators, models, and 2D-to-3D/ACS model converters.